UAMS-Web/UAMSWP-Find-a-Doc/includes/schema/vocabulary-definition-files/README.md

 6. Click **Download**.
 7. Create a subfolder within **includes/schema/vocabulary-definition-files** for the current Schema.org version.
 8. Move the downloaded CSV files into that new subfolder.

+An alternative method is to download the files directly from the schemaorg Github repository at https://github.com/schemaorg/schemaorg/tree/main/data/releases.